 Lots of confusion caused by the manufacturer or the rod maker.
 The biggest issue is when a rod with more than 6lbs labeled as UL.
 Why are they doing this?
 Only God knows why.
 As far as I know they just do it because of commercial purpose to sell the rods based on current trend.

 You don’t need a huge setup to fish small or big fish.
 No matter what species you can still use ultralight setup that you can balance to suits the game.
 And no matter how you fish, ultralight setup able to adapt.
 What really matters is to gain the right knowledge before going for something more challenging.
 But do take this simple note “ultralight is not meant for the big fish”.

 Lots of anglers make tons of excuses or assumptions based on the knowledge they learned from somewhere without solid proof.
 Are they wrong?
 Nope.
 Are they right?
 Still nope.
 They just not willing to accept new knowledge based on the latest technologies available.
-Their understand is still remain at the old ways and refused to accept new things.
+Their understand is still remain at the old ways (orthodox ways) and refused to accept new things.
 Remember the info we tried to give here is only for reference and for education purpose that you can use to get started with ultralight fishing.

 Now ask yourself this question “What is the reason of poundage recommendation on the rod if its not to be followed to match and balance?”

 So, if you understand the rule of thumb for ultralight game is 6lbs and feel that balancing and matching is important elements to the fullest satisfaction then welcome to ultralight game.